SamMatzko/minetest-subways/README.md

 > [!NOTE]
 > Aliases have now been registered for backwards compatibility with 1.x.
 However, for the feature to work, you need to use the [AdvTrains patch "Alias for wagon types"](https://lists.sr.ht/~gpcf/advtrains-devel/patches/54786).
 >
-> The displays are now set using the "Outside Text" field.
+> The displays are now set using the first line of the "Outside Text" field.

 ## Features
 Here are some features that Subways 2 brings: